sbis04/day_to_day/README.md

 # day_to_day

-An app for creating daily routine.
+This is the UI of an app for creating daily routine.

 ## Info